AvolitesLtd/TitanManual/docs/timelines.md

 Selection tool types
 ------------------

-The \{Arrow\} and \{Hand\} buttons let you choose different selection tools for editing.
+The \{Select\} and \{Pan\} buttons let you choose different selection tools for editing.
-- \{Arrow\} is for marquee editing, where you select items by drawing a marquee selection box around them (or direct clicking).
+- \{Select\} is for marquee editing, where you select items by drawing a marquee selection box around them (or direct clicking).
-- \{Hand\} allows you to drag the timeline left and right or select by direct clicking.
+- \{Pan\} allows you to drag the timeline left and right or select by direct clicking.

 You can also select the tool using the \{Tool Pan\}/\{Tool Select\} context menu button.